Emily + Franz's Home Remodel + Addition

 Bistro and the bath

-The owners' master bath is flooded in "bistro-green" tile, inspired by Franz + Emily's love of bohemian 19th-century Paris.
+The main ensuite bath is flooded in "bistro-green" tile, inspired by Franz + Emily's love of bohemian 19th-century Paris.
 At the vanity, black lacquer cabinetry echoes the kitchen scheme.
 Brass finishes keep it sharp and traditional at the same time.

 Brass + green

-The master bath ceramic tile is by Ann Sacks.
+The ceramic tile in the main bathroom is by Ann Sacks.